Introduction to MatNWB

 Note: These diagrams follow a standard convention called "UML class diagram" to express the object-oriented relationships between NWB classes.
 For our purposes, all you need to know is that an open triangle means "extends" and an open diamond means "is contained within."
 Learn more about class diagrams on the wikipedia page.

 SpatialSeries is a subclass of TimeSeries, a common base class for measurements sampled over time, and provides fields for data and time (regularly or irregularly sampled).
 Here, we put a SpatialSeries object called 'SpatialSeries' in a Position object.
+If the data is sampled at a regular interval, it is recommended to specify the starting_time and the sampling rate (starting_time_rate), although it is still possible to specify timestamps as in the time_series_with_timestamps example above.

 % create SpatialSeries object